oracle-livelabs/apex/ai-vision-lab/3-integrate-oci-vision/3-integrate-oci-vision.md

 ## Introduction

-OCI Vision can classify images into thousands of categories to simplify common digital asset management scenarios or identify items that need attention, such as anomaly in an X-Ray.
-Developers can also identify and localise objects in images to automate counting of common items, such as packages and vehicles.
+OCI Vision can classify images into thousands of categories to simplify common digital asset management scenarios or identify items needing attention, such as X-ray anomalies.
+Developers can also identify and localize objects in images to automate counting common items, such as packages and vehicles.

 Optionally, to get an overview of the OCI Vision service, try the [AI Services: Introduction to OCI Vision](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=931&p210_wec=&session=6626792478361) workshop.

-In this lab, you learn how to integrate OCI Vision REST API with Oracle APEX to analyse and index the images uploaded by the user.
+In this lab, you learn how to integrate OCI Vision REST API with Oracle APEX to analyze and index the images and images with text uploaded by the user.

 Estimated Time: 20 Minutes